analogy-angle/analogy-angle.github.io/README.md

 Please format your full and short papers using the [ACL template]([https://www.ijcai.org/authors_kit](https://aclrollingreview.org/cfp#paper-submission-and-templates)).
 Dissemination papers can be submitted in their original format.

-**Selected papers will be invited to submit to the [Special Issue on Commonsense Reasoning of the Neurosymbolic Artificial Intelligence journal](https://neurosymbolic-ai-journal.com/content/call-papers-special-issue-commonsense-reasoning).**

 ## Important Dates
 * Submission deadline: TBD